-How to Continue Healthy Eating Habits at HomeWritten on the 28 March 2026 Many parents notice the same thing: their child happily eats a wide range of foods at kindy, but becomes much more selective at home.
+Why Kids Eat Better at Kindy (And How to Recreate It at Home)Written on the 28 March 2026 Many parents notice the same thing: their child happily eats a wide range of foods at Kindy, but becomes much more selective at home.
 This is very normal.
-In early learning environments, children benefit from consistent routines, shared mealtimes, and watching other children eat.
-These small influences can make a big difference.
+At our child care, your child benefits from consistent routines and a positive early learning environment with shared mealtimes with other kids.
+These small influences can make a big difference to how your child responds to food.
 The good news is you can bring many of these habits into your home in simple, practical ways.
+Here we share some fussy eater toddler tips for you to try at home.
 Start with Simple, Consistent RoutinesChildren feel more comfortable when they know what to expect.
 Having regular meal and snack times helps build structure and reduces mealtime stress.
-Try to keep meals at similar times each day and create a calm environment.
-Turning off screens and sitting at the table, even for a short time, can help children focus on eating and enjoying their food.
+Try to keep your child's meals at similar times each day and maintain a calm environment.
+Turning off screens and sitting at the table, even for a short time, can help your child focus on eating and enjoying their food.
 Make Mealtimes About ConnectionAt kindy, meals are social.
 Children sit together, watch each other, and learn through shared experiences.
 You can recreate this at home by sitting down and eating with your child whenever possible.
 It doesn’t have to be a long meal — what matters is that your child sees you eating the same foods and enjoying them.
 When meals feel relaxed and shared, children are often more open to trying new things.

 Children are far more interested in food when they have helped prepare it.
 Involvement builds confidence and curiosity.
 Even very young children can take part in simple ways, such as: